Who was the greenest president? 12 environmental groups are polled and the results might surprise you

 Corporate Knights Magazine asks the question and gets a different result than we did.

-Five years ago we asked our readers who the greenest President was, and it turned into a culture war with thousands of votes, and George Bush won in a landslide.
+A while back we asked our readers who the greenest President was, and it turned into a culture war with thousands of votes, and George Bush won in a landslide.
 I think it was gamed.
-We repeated it this Presidents Day and Teddy Roosevelt had an easy victory, followed by Jimmy Carter and Bill Clinton.
-Now Corporate Knights, "The company for clean capitalism" has polled 12 leading environmentalists and environmental groups and comes up with a new list. (full disclosure: I am a contributor to the Corporate Knights magazine)
+We repeated it two years later and Teddy Roosevelt had an easy victory, followed by Jimmy Carter and Bill Clinton.
+Now Corporate Knights, "the company for clean capitalism" has polled 12 leading environmentalists and environmental groups and has come up with a new list.
+(Full disclosure: I am a contributor to the Corporate Knights magazine.)